MacFlurry/reserved-sys-kube/README.md

 yq --version
 ```

-> ℹ️ Ubuntu packages ship `yq` v3 (Python) which is not compatible with this project.
+> Ubuntu packages ship `yq` v3 (Python) which is not compatible with this project.
 The script automatically replaces it with the mikefarah v4 binary and validates the SHA256 checksum.

 ### Permissions